Basmati rice: Things to know about this type of rice

 Definition of Basmati rice

 Basmati rice, which means “full of fragrance” in Hindi, is cultivated in the foothills of the Himalayas in northern India and Pakistan.
-There are also some other varieties that are grown in the U.S. In India, it has been grown for centuries.
+There are also some other varieties that are grown in the U.S. In India, it has been cultivated for centuries and is widely considered to be one of the finest types of rice in the world.
+Its distinct aroma and flavor come from the specific soil and climate conditions in which it is grown, as well as the traditional methods used in its cultivation and processing.
 Later traders introduced this fragrant rice to the Middle East.
 Since then, it has become popular in Middle Eastern and Persian dishes as well.

 Basmati rice is long, slender, and aromatic.
 After being cooked, Basmati rice is dry, fluffy, and also has a nutty flavor, pleasant aroma.